daydreaming666/Amenoma/README_en.md

    - `artifacts.genmocalc.json`   Genmo Calculator
    - `artifacts.GOOD.json`        Genshin Optimizer

+### Scan Materials
+Similar to above.
+And the exported json file is `materials.GOOD.json`

 > [Other Questions](#qa)

 ## Release Notes

-Version 2.1.1.1 released
+Version 2.3.0 released

-New Features:
+- New Features:

-- Automatically adjust options according to the exporter
-- Adapt to GOOD (Genshin Open Object Description)
-- A useful logger
-- Automatic correction of sub attributes name
-- More options about scanning and exporting
-  - A Enhanced capture window function(for cloud game players)
-  - Export all formats at once (use multiple tools for comparison)
-  - Option to export all pictures (not only the failed Items)
-  - Filter Artifacts by set name
-- A little adjustments of UI

-Bug Fixes:
+- Scanning materials supported.
+You can scan materials and import the to *Seelie / Genshin Center* in one click.
+- updated Genshin 2.3.0 Artifacts.

-- Fixed a bug that could identify the wrong number of stars
+- Added autocorrection for the type of Artifact
-- The count of *Scanned* wrong.
+- Added the detection of location and locked status of the Artifact

+- Bug Fixes:
-- wrong GOOD values
+- floating point errors as GOOD values

 ## Development Environment Setup